Okun people: Cuisine

 The Okun people are known to have delicacies.
 Soups include ora soup (ground dried okra), akuku, and tankelekon soup.
 These are usually eaten with pounded yam.
 A popular snack is called adun (fried beans with palm oil and sugar).

 Political struggle

 Before the creation of Kogi state on 27 August 1991, Okun Yoruba people were in Kwara state alongside some of their Ekiti and the Igbomina neighbours.
-The perceived continual marginalization of the Okun people in Kogi state has made them to call for the creation of a state and proposed that it is made part of the southwest geopolitical zone of Nigeria, or alternatively, the excision of Okun dominated districts/communities from the present Kogi state and addition to a South Western state, with preference for Ekiti.
+The perceived continual marginalization of the Okun people in Kogi state has made them call for the creation of a state and propose that it be made part of the southwest geopolitical zone of Nigeria, or the excision of Okun dominated districts/communities from the present Kogi state and addition to a South Western state, with preference for Ekiti.